Lastest post: PC Games of 1990.

 Super-scroller Computer Games

 I define super-scrollers as computer games that employ smooth, fast and/or variable-rate screen-scrolling; sometimes in parallax.
+Super-scrollers can be push-scrollers or auto-scrollers.

 Commodore 64 Super-scrollers

 The Commodore 64 was famous for its smooth hardware screen-scrolling.
-Naturally, the C64 also hosted the best 8 bit super-scrollers.
+Naturally, the C64 also hosted the best 8-bit super-scrollers.

 This is a chronological listing of Commodore 64 super-scrollers.